svalkiers/clusTCR/src/faiss_clustering/README.md

 It relies on the [faiss](https://github.com/facebookresearch/faiss/) library for clustering.

-This project is made during an Internship at the [Adrem Data Lab](https://www.uantwerpen.be/en/research-groups/adrem-data-lab/) of the University of Antwerp with supervision and help of [Pieter Meysman](https://www.uantwerpen.be/nl/personeel/pieter-meysman/) and others.
+This project is made during an Internship at the [Adrem Data Lab](https://www.uantwerpen.be/en/research-groups/adrem-data-lab/) of the University of Antwerp with supervision and help of [Pieter Meysman](https://www.uantwerpen.be/nl/personeel/pieter-meysman/) and many others.

 ## Install